axruff/TransferLearning/README.md

 <img src="https://lilianweng.github.io/lil-log/assets/images/deception-net.png" width="350">

-> Recent unsupervised approaches are mostly based on generalized adversarial networks (GANs) and although these methods perform proper target domain transfers, they
-**can overfit** to the chosen target domain and exhibit a decline in performance for unfamiliar **out-of-distribution samples**.
+> Recent unsupervised approaches are mostly based on generalized adversarial networks (GANs) and although these methods perform proper target domain transfers, they **can overfit** to the chosen target domain and exhibit a decline in performance for unfamiliar **out-of-distribution samples**.

+> First, synthetic image formation produces clear edges with approximate physical shading and illumination, whereas real images undergo many types of noise, defects, etc.  Second, the visual differences between synthetic CAD models and their actual physical counterparts can be quite significant.

+>  In the first phase, the synthetic input is fed to our deception network responsible for producing **augmented images** that are then passed to a recognition network to compute the final task-specific loss with provided labels.
+Then, **instead of minimizing the loss, we maximize** it via **gradient reversal** and only back-propagate an update to the deception network parameters.

+>  In this way, our method outputs images completely **independent from the target domain** and therefore **generalizes much better** to new unseen domains than related approaches.

 [2019 - **[ADR]**: Active Domain Randomization](https://arxiv.org/abs/1904.04762)
 ![#ff0000](https://placehold.it/15/ff0000/000000?text=+)